Top Green candidates rule out any EU coalition with far right

 But for the Green top candidates, what farmers needed was more clarity and a model that guaranteed them an honest income, and that meant changing the system that gave 80 percent of subsidies to just 20 percent of farmers who owned the biggest farms.

-"Get out of the Brussels bubble and really talk to the farmers," said Eikhout, referring to those politicians who listen to the farmers' lobby Copa-Cogeca.
+"Get out of the Brussels bubble and really talk to the farmers," said Eikhout, referring to those right-wing politicians who listen to the farmers' lobby Copa-Cogeca.

 Latvian MEP Elina Pinto and Italian Benedetta Scuderi were also in the running for the top job, which was decided in two rounds of voting, in which delegates from all EU Green parties first voted for a female candidate and then for Eikhout, who won 57 percent of the total votes.